lmiller1990/vue-testing-handbook/src/vuex-actions.md

 ## Testing Actions

 Testing actions in isolation is very straight forward.
 It is very similar to testing mutations in isolation - see [here](https://lmiller1990.github.io/vue-testing-handbook/vuex-mutations.html) for more on mutation testing.
-Testing actions in the context of a component is correctly dispatching them is discussed [here](https://lmiller1990.github.io/vue-testing-handbook/vuex-in-components-mutations-and-actions.html).
+Testing that a component is correctly dispatching actions is discussed [here](https://lmiller1990.github.io/vue-testing-handbook/vuex-in-components-mutations-and-actions.html).

 The source code for the test described on this page can be found [here](https://github.com/lmiller1990/vue-testing-handbook/tree/master/demo-app/tests/unit/actions.spec.js).